yiyangphd/yiyangphd.github.io/openings.md

 One RA opening (immediately available) in the Department of Biostatistics at City University of Hong Kong.

 **Qualifications**
-- Has obtained or will obtain a master's degree in (bio)statistics, mathematics, computer science, bioinformatics, or related fields
+- Has obtained or will obtain a master's degree in (bio)statistics, mathematics, computer science, data science, bioinformatics, or related fields
 - Strong programming skills in R or Python

 **Application**